SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBCluster.md

 ```

 ### -SnapshotIdentifier
-The identifier for the DB snapshot or DB cluster snapshot to restore from.
+The identifier for the snapshot or cluster snapshot to restore from.
-You can use either the name or the Amazon Resource Name ARN to specify a DB cluster snapshot.
+You can use either the name or the Amazon Resource Name ARN to specify a cluster snapshot.
-However, you can use only the ARN to specify a DB snapshot.
+However, you can use only the ARN to specify a snapshot.
 Constraints:
 + Must match the identifier of an existing snapshot.